stephengold/Minie/README.md

 In other words, a single node can belong to multiple clusters, but a single cluster can't contain nodes from multiple bodies.

-When a soft body is created, it contains no nodes and no clusters.
+When a soft body is created, it contains no clusters.
 Once nodes are appended to a body, clusters can be generated automatically, using an iterative algorithm that's built into Bullet: